Keyfactor/command-cert-manager-issuer/docsource/content.md

     You should make careful note of the allowed Key Types and Key Sizes on the Certificate Template.
 When creating cert-manager [Certificates](https://cert-manager.io/docs/usage/certificate/), you must make sure that the key `algorithm` and `size` are allowed by your Certificate Template in Command.

-    The same goes for **Subject DN Attributes** and **Other Subject Attributes** allowed by your Certificate Template.
+    The same goes for **Enrollment RegExes** and **Policies** defined on your Certificate Template.
 When creating cert-manager [Certificates](https://cert-manager.io/docs/usage/certificate/), you must make sure that the `subject`, `commonName`, `dnsNames`, etc. are allowed and/or configured correctly by your Certificate Template in Command.

 3. **Configure Command Security Roles and Claims**

     In Command, Security Roles define groups of users or administrators with specific permissions.
 Users and subjects are identified by Claims.
-By adding a Claim to a Security Role, you can dictate what actions the user or subject can perform and what parts of the system it can interact with.
+By adding a Claim to a Security Role, you can define what actions the user or subject can perform and what parts of the system it can interact with.

     - If you haven't created Roles and Access rules before, [this guide](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/SecurityOverview.htm?Highlight=Security%20Roles) provides a primer on these concepts in Command.